lukaswajdzik/Dispatcher/README.md

 # Dispatcher
-A simple example of dispatcher implementation using C++ tempate programming
+A simple example of dispatcher implementation using C++ template programming